Queen’s Professor among leading biomedical and health scientists elected to Academy Fellowship

-Queen's Pro Vice-Chancellor for the Faculty of Medicine, Health and Life Sciences, Professor Stuart Elborn, is among 50 of the UK’s most prominent biomedical and health scientists elected to The Academy of Medical Sciences’ prestigious Fellowship.
+Pro-Vice-Chancellor for Education and Students, Professor David Jones, is among 60 of the UK’s most prominent biomedical and health scientists elected to The Academy of Medical Sciences’ prestigious Fellowship.

 The new Fellows were chosen for their remarkable contributions to biomedical and health science and their ability to generate new knowledge and improve the health of people everywhere.